 Before the Competition

 A sponsor can be any adult who is responsible for the Registration.
 Most sponsors will be teachers, though parents, administrators, counselors, media specialists, etc. may also serve as sponsors.
-For individual registrants, most sponsors will be parents, but any adult can be a sponsor.

 Absolutely.
 The Individual Registration pathway to participation is designed to allow students to compete in the National History Bee without having to depend on a school to register.

 Yes.
 As long as a student still meets all of the eligibility requirements, he or she is welcome to participate again.

 National History Bee questions are roughly split evenly between U.S. History and non-U.S. History.
-While we don't have a set "curriculum" of material to study, we recommend starting your preparation by perusing our Resources section.
+While we don't have a set "curriculum" of material to study, we recommend starting your preparation by perusing our Resources page.
 That should give you a general idea of what sort of material might be asked.
 Generally speaking, the more students read about history, the better that they do.

 Yes.
 School sponsors are welcome to score the Intramural Bee - Written Test by whatever method is most convenient.

 Each of the Intramural Bee activities also includes tiebreaker questions.
 The answers to these questions will be a number (In what year was Abraham Lincoln assassinated?
 (1865) or How old was Victoria when she became Queen of England?
 (19), for example).
 Whichever of the tied students is closest to the correct answer wins the tiebreaker.

 Each school registration entitles the school to enter ten students for participation in the National History Bee.
 Ultimately it is up to the school-level sponsor to decide how best to select those ten students.
 We recommend selecting those students through the use of the Intramural Bee, but some schools choose grade point average or other criteria to select students.

 Online Qualifying Exam